 What makes New York City with a baby so great?

-Traveling with a baby means getting to still see what you want to see, which is perfect for visiting NYC.
+Traveling with a baby is so great as you can generally see and do what you want, which is perfect for visiting New York with a baby.
 We consider a place to be baby-friendly when parents traveling with babies are made to feel welcome.
 And this was definitely the case when we were in NYC with our baby.

 In addition, we love a city where there’s plenty of things to do and it’s easy to get around.
 Even better if we can get almost everywhere by walking with our baby in a stroller or a carrier.
 Getting around NYC with a toddler or a baby is pretty straight forward as you can walk almost everywhere.

 Finally, we especially like it if we can pack for a trip with our baby as minimally as possible.
 We look for ways that we can avoid traveling with all that baby gear.
 Visiting New York with a baby was pretty easy to do this.

 We didn’t need to travel with a car seat, the hotel provided a travel crib and we rented a stroller, which was waiting for us at our hotel.